Guide To Gaudí's Barcelona: On The Modernist Trail

 I've written on several Gaudí sites separately.
 I admit I'm a little obsessed.
 Everything about his work is so unique.
 It captivates me.

 If you're at home and or just can't afford the hop overseas to Spain, there's a fix.
-Now, you can see these amazing sites in person.
+Now, you can see these amazing sites online.
 I've posted virtual tours you can take online below.

 The Life of Antoni Gaudí, Spain's Greatest Architect